rod-trent/Copilot-for-Security/Prompts/Readme.md

 This folder contains prompt examples and templates for use with Copilot for Security to provide ideas to build on to create your own.

-Here are the provided links organized into markdown tables for better readability:

 ### Examples

 | Plugin | Link |